Skip to content

 CRIMINAL LAWYERS

-Specialized criminal defense in the offense of aiding illegal immigration under Art.
+Specialized criminal defence in the offence of aiding illegal immigration under Art.
 318 bis of the Spanish Criminal Code, including analysis of the humanitarian aid clause.

 Article 318 bis of the Spanish Criminal Code punishes aiding illegal immigration.
 The basic type sanctions anyone who intentionally helps a non-EU national to enter Spanish territory or transit through it in breach of immigration law.
-Aiding the irregular stay is only an offense where carried out with a profit motive.
-As criminal defense lawyers, we defend those investigated for this often misunderstood figure.
+Aiding the irregular stay is only an offence where carried out with a profit motive.
+As criminal defence lawyers, we defend those investigated for this often misunderstood figure.

 The Humanitarian Aid Clause